Monk delivers in OT as Kings beat Lakers 132-127 on 20th anniversary of James' NBA debut

 Malik Monk scored 11 of his 22 points in overtime and fed Kevin Huerter for a key 3-pointer with 32 seconds left, and the Sacramento Kings spoiled the 20th anniversary of LeBron James' NBA debut in the same city with a 132-127 win over the Los Angeles Lakers on Sunday night.

 De'Aaron Fox had 37 points and eight assists for the Kings, scoring eight points in the final six minutes of regulation after returning from an ankle injury earlier in the fourth quarter.
-Domantas Sabonis added 12 points and 15 rebounds.
+Domantas Sabonis added 12 points and 15 rebounds before fouling out.

+"That was a gritty win by our team," Kings coach Mike Brown said.
+"We're making steps in the right direction.
+We had a lot of great performances from a lot of people.
+Malik was big for us, especially in overtime."

+James, the No. 1 overall pick in 2003 by the Cleveland Cavaliers, finished with 27 points, 15 rebounds and eight assists in 39 minutes.
+He had 25 points, nine assists and six rebounds on Oct.
+29, 2003, in a loss to the Kings in their former arena.

 Anthony Davis added 30 points and 16 rebounds for the Lakers (1-2), who trailed by 15 before closing the fourth quarter on a 9-2 run to force overtime.